gaowq1994/ee4308_project_adriel_wenqi/README.md

 6. Open a new terminal.

-7. Before continuing source your new setup.*sh file:
+7. Before continuing, source your new setup.*sh file:

 	```bash
 	cd ~/catkin_ws